 The way the media reported the study published by The Lancet isn’t the only way these alternative subcultures have been misrepresented.
 Watch almost any TV show or film and the characters from alternative subcultures act in ways that paint us in a pretty bad light.
-But the reality is, having these identities helps us survive the stress, builds strong and sustained identities and communities, and helps us avoid and manage potential mental health issues (Rowe and Guerin, 2018).
+But the reality is, having these identities helps us survive stress, builds strong and sustained identities and communities, and helps us avoid and manage potential mental health issues (Rowe and Guerin, 2018).
 We’re also people, just like everyone else.

-This is also supported by Howe et al. (2015) who recruited middle-aged former 1980s heavy metal groupies, musicians, and fans on Facebook, finding that being a Metalhead had protective factor against negative outcomes.
-Although due to this method of gathering participants, those we didn’t fare well might not be on Facebook or willing to volunteer.
+This is also supported by Howe et al. (2015) who recruited middle-aged former 1980s heavy metal groupies, musicians, and fans on Facebook, finding that being a Metalhead had protective factors against negative outcomes.
+Although due to this method of gathering participants, those we didn’t fare well with might not be on Facebook or willing to volunteer.
 But you can say that about any research, as you can’t force people to take part against their will.

 As part of writing this post about the alternative subcultures that I love and belong to, I thought I’d create a peer support group.
 This group is aimed at anyone who feels unwanted or feels like a misfit, whether you’re Goth, Emo, Punk, Metalhead, LGBTQI+, etc. this group is for you.
 You are all wanted.

 Unwanted at the Mental Health Home For Misfits

 As always, leave your feedback in the comments section below.
 Also, feel free to share your experiences with alternative music and its subcultures in the comments section below as well.
 If you want to stay up-to-date with my blog, then sign up for my newsletter below.
 Alternatively, get push notifications for new articles by clicking the red bell icon in the bottom right corner.

 Lastly, if you’d like to support my blog, then you can make a donation of any size below as well.
 Until next time,